ekotlikoff/gochess/README.md

         - [] Clear the state to save memory after an irreversible move (capture, pawn move, castle)
 * Server
     - [x] http server
+      - [x] Websocket ping + pong messages at certain interval (if no other message written), this lets us have a read and write deadline enabling us to close out the read loops cleanly
       - [x] Make a websocket server/client as an alternative to polling
       - [x] Move ttlmap out to a separate package that can be shared by http and websocket
       - [x] Move web client out of server directory to client directory as it will use both HTTP and websocket server depending on compile flags (or whatever)